asparuhdamyanov/FEVM-EthGlobal-Hachathon-StoreFi/README.md

 ### The idea

-A decentralized Auction, where potential buyers place competitive bids for Filecoin storage.
+**A decentralized Auction provider, where potential buyers place competitive bids for Filecoin storage.**

 There are two participants: **Buyers** & **Sellers**